google-gemini/generative-ai-js/.changeset/few-crabs-crash.md

 "@google/generative-ai": minor
 ---

-Set default API version to v1beta
+Set default API version to "v1beta" to match Go and Python.